armory/docs/content/en/scale-agent/install/install-agent-service-kubectl.md

 ---
-title: "Armory Agent Service Installation Using Kubectl"
+title: "Install the Armory Agent Service Using Kubectl"
 linkTitle: "Install Service - Kubectl"
 description: >
-  Use 'kubectl' to install the Armory Agent for Kubernetes service in your Kubernetes and Armory Enterprise environments.
+  Use 'kubectl' to install the Armory Scale Agent for Spinnaker and Kubernetes service in your Kubernetes and Spinnaker or Armory CD environments.
 weight: 30
 ---